Kanō Jigorō: Death and legacy

 Judo did not die with Kanō.
-Instead, during the 1950s, judo clubs sprang up throughout the world, and in 1964, judo was introduced as an Olympic sport when Tokyo eventually hosted the 1964 Summer Olympics, and was reintroduced for good at the 1972 Summer Olympics.
+Instead, during the 1950s, judo clubs sprang up throughout the world, and in 1964, judo was introduced as an Olympic sport when Tokyo eventually hosted the 1964 Summer Olympics initially for men, and was reintroduced for good at the 1972 Summer Olympics.
+Judo events in the Commonwealth Games were first introduced at the 1990 Commonwealth Games, initially classified as an optional sport before becoming a core sport from 2022 onwards.
+The women's judo events were first introduced at the 1992 Summer Olympics.
 Kanō's posthumous reputation was therefore assured.
 Nonetheless, his true legacy was his idealism.
 As Kanō said in a speech given in 1934, "Nothing under the sun is greater than education.
 By educating one person and sending him into the society of his generation, we make a contribution extending a hundred generations to come."

 Kanō has also been compared to the 9th Marquess of Queensberry in the way his legacy left a whole new set of rules:

 Dr Kano's Kodokan rules for his version of jujitsu brought a new, safer kind of fighting to Japan in the same way that the Queensberry Rules, introduced some two decades earlier in 1867, did for boxing in England.
 Both the Marquess of Queensberry and Dr Kano transformed their sports, making them cleaner and safer.
 One man took the grappling out of boxing; the other took the boxing out of grappling.
 One worked with a padded fist; the other with a padded floor.
-In the latter years of the nineteenth century, the martial histories of eastern and western civilisation had reached a point at which two men at opposite ends of the globe produced, within a few years of each other, the rules which were to herald unarmed combat’s own age of enlightenment.
+In the latter years of the nineteenth century, the martial histories of eastern and western civilisation had reached a point at which two men at opposite ends of the globe produced, within a few years of each other, the rules which were to herald unarmed combat's own age of enlightenment.